 How to Remove Soot: What is Soot?

 Soot is made up of tiny particles of carbon due to incomplete combustion of fossil fuels (such as wood, oil, coal, etc.).
 Soot contains acids, chemicals, metals, and dust that leaves an ugly black residue and an unpleasant smell.
+It is important to know how to remove soot, to prevent further damage to items within your home.

 During a fire, soot spreads to the whole house, attaching itself to surfaces.
 Fire soot damage can further affect the property as well as the indoor air quality if the soot is not removed immediately.